ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 <table class="cComandTable">
 <tr>
 <td class="cCommand">build</td>
-<td class="cDescription">Compile a Ballerina program, a single `.bal` file or an entire package into an executable JAR file.
+<td class="cDescription">Compile a standalone `.bal` file, or an entire package into an executable JAR file.
 For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>
 <td class="cCommand">run</td>
-<td class="cDescription">Build and run a Ballerina program, a single `.bal` file, an entire package, or a previously-built program.
+<td class="cDescription">Build and run a standalone `.bal` file, an entire package, or a previously-built program.
 For more information, see <a href="/swan-lake/learn/running-ballerina-code">Running Ballerina Code</a>.
 </td>
 </tr>
 <tr>